civican/legisinfo/42-1/bills/C-68/bill_text.md

 **(4)** A fishery officer or fishery guardian may, for the purpose referred to in subsection (1), require any vessel or vehicle to be stopped, require it to be moved to a place where an inspection can be carried out and detain it for a reasonable time.
 The operator of the vessel or vehicle shall comply with the requirements.

-> **Explanatory Note**:
-> New.

 ### Section 37

 Sections 53 and 54 of the French version of the Act are replaced by the following:

 ### Section 53

-L'agent local des pêches règle les différends portant sur les limites de **pêche** ou sur des réclamations relatives à des stations de pêche, ou sur la position et l'usage de filets et autres engins de pêche.
+L'agent local des pêches règle les différends portant sur les limites de pêche ou sur des réclamations relatives à des stations de pêche, ou sur la position et l'usage de filets et autres engins de pêche.

 ### Section 54

-Les agents des pêches peuvent fixer la distance devant séparer les **pêches**; ils enlèvent sur-le-champ tous engins de pêche ou matériaux que le propriétaire néglige ou refuse d'enlever, lequel se rend coupable d'infraction à la présente loi et responsable des frais d'enlèvement et des dommages qui peuvent en résulter.
+Les agents des pêches peuvent fixer la distance devant séparer les pêches; ils enlèvent sur-le-champ tous engins de pêche ou matériaux que le propriétaire néglige ou refuse d'enlever, lequel se rend coupable d'infraction à la présente loi et responsable des frais d'enlèvement et des dommages qui peuvent en résulter.

-> **Explanatory Note**:
-> Existing text of sections 53 and 54:
-> *Existing Text*:
-> > Disputes between persons relating to fishing limits or claims to fishery stations, or relating to the position and use of nets and other fishing apparatus, shall be settled by the local fishery officer.
-> > Fishery officers may determine or prescribe the distance between each and every fishery and shall forthwith remove any fishing apparatus or materials that the owner neglects or refuses to remove, and the owner is liable for a contravention of this Act and for the cost of removing the apparatus and materials and any damages that may result therefrom.

 ### Section 38